zuozhenggh/learning-library/data-management-library/goldengate/goldengate-microservices/create-replication/create-replication.md

-# Setup of Golden Gate Microservices for Replication
+# Setup of GoldenGate Microservices for Replication

 ## Introduction